ifeeljoy/bot-host-guide/README.md

 # Cybrancee Hosting Guide (extremely cheap alterative to self hosting on your own device)

 🔹 Head over to https://cybrancee.com/discord-bot-hosting and select **Starter.**
-It's more than enough to host the bot.
+It's more than enough to host any of the bots.

 🔹 Select a server location and Discord bot language.
 Continue to place your order.
 ```